iPad 6 Wi-Fi Left Speaker Replacement

 Step 3

-- Slide the blue handle back to release the Anti-Clamp's arms.
+- Slide the blue handle back to release the Anti-Clamp's grip.

-- Place the suction cups roughly in the middle of the left edge—one near the top, the other near the bottom.
+- Set the suction cups near the middle of the left edge—one up top, one down below.

-- Hold the bottom of the Anti-Clamp steady and press down firmly on the top suction cup to create a good seal.
+- Keep the bottom of the Anti-Clamp steady while you press down firmly on the top cup to get a good seal.

 Step 4

-- Give that blue handle a gentle tug forward to lock those arms in place.
+- Slide the blue handle forward to lock those arms in place.

-- Keep an eye on those suction cups; they need to stay best buddies!
-If they start to drift apart, just loosen them up a bit and guide those arms back into alignment.
+- Keep an eye on the suction cups to make sure they stay perfectly lined up.
+If they start to drift, just loosen them a bit, realign the arms, and get back on track.

 Step 5

-- Take a breather for a minute to let the adhesive loosen up and create a little opening for you.
+- Give it a minute to let the adhesive do its thing and create a gap for you to work with.

 Step 6

-- First things first, let’s warm up that screen!
-Once it’s nice and cozy to the touch, grab a suction handle and stick it on the left edge of the screen, right up against the frame.
+- Once the screen feels warm to the touch, attach a suction handle to the left edge of the screen, right up close to the rim.

-- Time to bring in the opening pick!
-Slide it into the gap you just created between the digitizer and the frame.
+- Slide an opening pick into the gap between the digitizer and the frame.

 Tools Used